‘Share This’ but make it good.

 Sharing is for scale, not virality

-It’s not about the tools – though tools like ShareThis, AddThis and the big enterprise software Gigya are all extremely important for success, so make sure they’re contained on web pages and emails and then focus on content
+Although tools like ShareThis, AddThis and the big enterprise software Gigya are all extremely important for success, so make sure they’re contained on web pages and emails and then focus on content.

 There is no such thing as a “great viral”.

 Buyers (B2C and B2B) are doing more research than ever online, so recognise their needs over your need to ‘go viral’.
 Help them make decisions relating to your product.

 We all enjoy a laugh now and then.
 Think about inspiring, educating and entertaining where you can.

 Our favourite blog is BikeSnobNYC.
 There’s not much to do with cycling, but it’s funny and if the writer told me to put my hand in the fire, I would probably give it a go!

 For more tip on how to create great content, why not take a look at our article 5 ways to write an attention-grabbing headline.